kenghweeng/Code_NoClue/README.md

 for i in {1..100}; do python -m JSS.covid_instance_generator $i 20 covid20_$i; done
 ```

 2. Generating solutions for the simulations created from Point 1:
-* Solving the scheduling problem with the FIFO heuristic (Assuming you are in project root)
+* Solving the scheduling problem with the FIFO heuristic (Assuming you are in project root):
 ```
 for i in {1..100}; do python -W ignore -m JSS.dispatching_rules.FIFO covid2_$i; done for i in {1..100}; do python -W ignore -m JSS.dispatching_rules.FIFO  covid5_$i; done